 If someone has an idea, MacCase President and Chief Creative Officer, Michael Santoro can talk to you and hear your feedback and suggestions first hand.
 If a customer calls with a product question, Michael can answer it as well.

 What other company provides the benefit of having your specific product questions not only answered by the person who designed it, but who is also the President of the company?

-The overall size of the 11 model is same as the current 10.5.
-There in lies the rub: If you trade up of the new model, you get a bigger screen in the same compact size of the current 10.5 model.
-All current MacCase 10.5 cases fit the new 11 with the exception of our Premium Leather Folio.
+The overall size of the 11 model is same as the old 10.5.
+There in lies the rub: If you trade up of the new model, you get a bigger screen in the same compact size of the 10.5 model.
+All current MacCase 10.5 cases like our Premium Leather iPad Pro Sleeve and Flight Jacket fit the new 11 with the exception of our Premium Leather Folio.